Ayyasudeen/MERN-Todo-Auth-Fullstack/notes.md

 2. in the backend folder npm init -y
 3. and then npm i express bcrypt dotenv express-validator jsonwebtoken mongoose
 4. npm install --save-dev nodemon
+5. created db in the mongodb atlas and pasted the MONGO_URI link with username and password